TypeScript

 import xxx from 'xxx';

 Sometimes the type error is component, but it looks very uncomfortable.
-Will always compile and report errors, here you can use @ts-ignore
+It will always compile and report errors, so you can use @ts-ignore

 // @ts-ignore